 There's a lot to love about a smash burger.
 It's a classic diner-style burger that always hits the spot!

 Smash burgers get smashed immediately after being placed on the griddle.
-This makes a really thin patty that's easy to adequately season, and since it's cooked on a hot flattop, it gets a really delicious, crispy crust.
+This makes a really thin patty that's easy to adequately season, and since it's cooked on a hot flattop, and the surface area is maximized via smashing, it gets a really delicious, crispy crust.

 They also only take about 20 minutes from the time you get the beef out of the fridge to the time you're eating a burger.